nunofachada/simoututils/README.md

 ```

 The 1st parameter specifies the significance level for the statistical tests.
-The 2nd parameter specifies the tests to be performed to each of the six
+The 2nd parameter specifies the tests to apply on individual statistical
-statistical summaries for each output.
-In this case we're performing the
+summaries for each output.
+In this case we are performing the _t_-test to all
-_t_-test to all summaries, except **argmax** and **argmin**, to which the
+summaries, except **argmax** and **argmin**, to which the Mann-Whitney test is
-Mann-Whitney test is applied instead.
-The options 'p' and 'np' stand for
+applied instead.
+The options 'p' and 'np' stand for parametric and
-parametric and non-parametric, respectively.
+non-parametric, respectively.

-The [stats_compare](compare/stats_compare.m) function return `ps`, a matrix of
+The [stats_compare] function return `ps`, a matrix of
 _p_-values for the requested tests (rows correspond to outputs, columns to
 statistical summaries), and `h_all`, containing the number of tests failed for
 the specified significance level.